boostorg/json/README.md

 ## Design Goals

+There are an overwhelming number of JSON libraries.
+A common theme throughout is an emphasis on parsing performance or feature richness.
+This library uses a different approach: it provides a carefully designed JSON container, `value`, engineered from the ground up to be ideally suited as a vocabulary type.
+In particular it provides an interface which is stable, lightweight, and appropriate for use as parameter or return types in public interfaces.

-The design of the library achieves these goals:
+The design of the library also achieves these goals:

+* Requires only C++11
-* Robust support for custom allocators throughout.
+* Support stateful allocators
-* Array and object interfaces closely track their corresponding C++20 container equivalents.
-* Use `std::basic_string` for strings.
-* Minimize use of templates for reduced compilation times.
+* Uniform interface on all C++ versions
-* Parsers and serializers work incrementally (['online algorithms]).
+* Strict parser and serializer which work incrementally
-* Elements in objects may also be iterated in insertion order.
+* Security-aware treatment of untrusted inputs
+* Fast compilation performance

 ## License